segdev-tecnologia/vagas/frontend-challenge/README.md

 ---

-Fique a vontade em tirar as dúvidas com a gente 🙂
+Fique a vontade para tirar as dúvidas com a gente 🙂

 front-end@segdev.com.br